nathan-weinberg/kitchen-bot/README.md

 To edit the timezone of a Heroku server, run the following command (your timezone must be in tz database time zone format):

 `heroku config:add TZ=<your timezone>`

+### Clock Sleeping Issue
+The free tier of Heroku puts your app to sleep after a certain amount of time.
+This can lead to issues with the clock functions firing.
+This can be mitigated by using a third-party service to keep your app awake such as [Kaffeine](https://kaffeine.herokuapp.com/).